hcilabasu/crowd-creativity/README.md

 ## Completed
 - Color-code user ideas vs other ideas (implemented as a text at the bottom of the idea block)
 - Improve versioning visualization by minimizing edge length (children are always placed in between parents)
+- Refactored code to use custom events to trigger highlights in each panel
+- Standardize tags, concepts, categories to tags only.
+- Implement real time updating (NOTE: not real time yet.
+Implemented auto reload for now.
+Real time will require more thought)